bersling/tsmean-amp/README.md

 of AMP.
 For instance, in an AMP project you're not allowed to use the `<img>` tag.
 You'll have to use the `<amp-img>` tag.

-You can always check if you're writing valid AMP by appending `#development=1` to the url,so for example [http://localhost:8080/#development=1](http://localhost:8080/#development=1)
+**Important:** You can check if you're writing valid AMP by appending `#development=1` to the url,so for example [http://localhost:8080/#development=1](http://localhost:8080/#development=1) and then opening the chrome dev console.
+It's very easily forgotten to append this bit to the URL, but if you don't you won't see validation errors even when it says "Powered by AMP ⚡ HTML".
+It only has validated your code if you also see "AMP validation successful." (or some errors) in the dev console.